top of page

 Third, embrace commitment.
 Empathy implies that you will do the work necessary to comprehend not just the place the person is coming from but their problem.
 It’s a discipline of basic respect, both personal and civic.
 You have a stake in helping your neighbor make things better.
 You can’t get bored or turn away.

+Finally, embrace community.
+Empathy isn’t altruistic.
+It enlarges those who offer it and binds them to others.
+It fights anomie.
+If you’ve been heard, and the rules you’ve been asked to follow take your situation into account, you feel part of something larger than yourself.
 I call these four practices “empathy rules,” evoking the double meaning of the phrase.
 When Durkheim talked about anomie, the lack of rules, he focused on the stress of disorder.
 With these empathy rules, we can combat the dislocation and anxiety that people feel when they face a moment of crisis alone.
 Empathy is not a cure for social dislocation, but when we need to face change and shifting realities, empathy does rule as an enabler of constructive change.
+Empathy fights anomie because it is transitive.
+It cuts across the divisions in our lives.

 So, those who think that work is not the “place” for empathy miss the point.
 The empathy you receive at work makes you a better friend, partner, or parent.
 The empathy you receive at home makes you better able to listen at work.
 And there, empathic leadership makes room for intimacy and honesty, driving innovation and engagement.
 If you open yourself to empathy, you’re allowing yourself to listen across difference.
 Empathy keeps us from discounting, dismissing, or even canceling others.